adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-01-29-build-your-tests.md

 In out "copy with" technique world, we change our base object.
 Then anywhere with isBig different to the base gets updated.

+Finally we can extend our tests with the new state.

 ### As a function

 If we want to we can wrap up the data builder into a function, with a builder pattern.